BNNJ/lemin-java/README.md

 Although cleaner, this version is also much slower.
 Whether this is due to the language or the algorithm, i'm not quite sure.
 I'll answer that after implementing this solution in C or C++.

 ## Usage
-Compile with :
+Compile with:
 ```console
 foo@bar:~$ javac Lemin.java
 ```
-Run with :
+Run with:
 ```console
 foo@bar:~$ java Lemin [-h/p/c] [--ants X]
 ```
-examples:
+Examples:
 ```console
 foo@bar:~$ java Lemin  --ants 23 < "mapfile"
 foo@bar:~$ cat "mapfile" | java Lemin -pc